Milosz08/ReactJS_Web_Application_POLSL/README.md

 ## Custom CMS (Content Management System)
 I created my own CMS for this application written fully in TypeScript.
 It was a big challenge for me because I was creating such a system for the first time and it may not be perfect, but it works perfectly for its purposes.

-## Incoming updates
-This project is constantly being developed and new features are being added to it.

 <hr/>

 ## CMS Panel screenshot gallery